Type 1 diabetes: Transplant

 In some cases, people can receive transplants of the pancreas or isolated islet cells to restore insulin production and alleviate diabetic symptoms.
 Transplantation of the whole pancreas is rare, due in part to the few available donor organs, and to the need for lifelong immunosuppressive therapy to prevent transplant rejection.
-The American Diabetes Association recommends pancreas transplant only in people who also require a kidney transplant, or who struggle to perform regular insulin therapy and experience repeated severe side effects of poor blood sugar control.
+The American Diabetes Association recommends pancreas transplantation only in people who also require a kidney transplant, or who struggle to perform regular insulin therapy and experience repeated severe side effects of poor blood sugar control.
 Most pancreas transplants are done simultaneously with a kidney transplant, with both organs from the same donor.
-The transplanted pancreas continues to function for at least five years in around three quarters of recipients, allowing them to stop taking insulin.
+The transplanted pancreas continues to function for at least five years in around three-quarters of recipients, allowing them to stop taking insulin.

 Transplantations of islets alone have become increasingly common.
 Pancreatic islets are isolated from a donor pancreas, then injected into the recipient's portal vein from which they implant onto the recipient's liver.
-In nearly half of recipients, the islet transplant continues to work well enough that they still don't need exogenous insulin five years after transplantation.
+In nearly half of recipients, the islet transplant continues to work well enough that they still do not need exogenous insulin five years after transplantation.
 If a transplant fails, recipients can receive subsequent injections of islets from additional donors into the portal vein.
 Like with whole pancreas transplantation, islet transplantation requires lifelong immunosuppression and depends on the limited supply of donor organs; it is therefore similarly limited to people with severe poorly controlled diabetes and those who have had or are scheduled for a kidney transplant.

+Donislecel (Lantidra) allogeneic (donor) pancreatic islet cellular therapy was approved for medical use in the United States in June 2023.